The Four Pillars of Data Observability

 Data Observability draws inspiration from Software Observability, though there are important differences like the lineage between pieces of data and the components of a data system.

-Because of those differences, the three pillars of Software Observability don’t quite address the needs of data teams, whether they’re DataOps, data engineering, data science, or analytics engineering teams.
-The overarching similarity, though is the goal of increasing visibility into their data systems over time.
+Because of those differences, the three pillars of Software Observability don’t quite address the needs of data teams, whether they’re DataOps, data engineering, data science, data analytics, or analytics engineering teams.
+Like my old computer science professor would say, compared with software, data management is "the same, but completely different."
+The overarching similarity, though, is the goal of increasing visibility into their data systems over time.

 How can we derive the four pillars?